Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 Configure pipeline:
 In build option, Select "GITscm polling" checkbox
-In script section, paste the groovy script in shared in this repository
+In script section, paste the groovy script from `script` file
+Changes: Replace GitHub Repository in "checkout stage", ECR URI in push and "deploy stage", Replace private ip address of your deploy instance in "deploy stage"

 Configure GitHub Webhook: